YLS-23/fewer-sensor-good-results/README.md

 ### 5.2 Relevance of T_max for the Second Task: Preliminary Analysis

 By fitting a linear model with quadratic (and lower-order) terms and ranking all predictors by their mean absolute Shapley value, it can be shown that the feature 'T_max' is several times more important than any other feature when its true values are used.
-Note that in practice, 'T_max' must be predicted from the first task, leading to inevitable deviations from the true values used in this analysis.
+Note that in practice, 'T_max' must be predicted as the result of the first task, leading to inevitable deviations from the true values used in this analysis.
 Consequently, its mean absolute Shapley value and thus its importance may vary.

 ![image](https://github.com/YLS-23/fewer-sensors-same-results/assets/172030231/5ad28b62-3307-46f8-9045-a48d13adbe82)